Chennai’s water crisis is hurting everyone – from women filling pots to city’s ‘bachelors mansions’

 For Triplicane’s Limra Mansion, the trouble began in May when the Chennai Metro Water and Sewerage Board began cutting down water supply after reservoirs around the city dried up, the manager said.

 Triplicane has three distinct sections.
 The part near Marina Beach has a large population of fisherfolk living in several hamlets.
-Just away from is the Parthasarathy Temple dating back to the 8th century CE, around which is a predominantly Brahmin and upper-caste residential area, chock-a-block with apartment complexes.
+Just away from this is the Parthasarathy Temple dating back to the 8th century CE, around which is a predominantly Brahmin and upper-caste residential area, chock-a-block with apartment complexes.
 Further inside is a Muslim neighbourhood with the 18th century Wallajah Mosque as its central landmark.

 All three sections are heavily congested.
 The roads and streets that connect the temple to the mosque form a commercial district.
 This is where thousands of shops and bachelors mansions are located and where the iconic Chepauk cricket stadium stands.